 The Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
 The Respondent has not rebutted this showing and has not provided evidence of any of the circumstances set forth in paragraph 4(c) of the Policy.

-The Respondent's website is replete with the Mark and a logo that is similar to the Complainant's INTERCONTINENTAL logo.
-The Respondent has used the disputed domain name to impersonate the Complainant and offer competing hotel booking services at various price points, which does not establish the Respondent's rights or legitimate interests in the disputed domain name.
+The Panel finds that the Respondent has used the disputed domain name to compete with the Complainant in offering online auto parts.
+The offering of competing products under the disputed domain name does not establish any rights or legitimate interests of the Respondent in the disputed domain name.